-- Jesus has a heart for the least and wants us to have that same heart as well.
+- Jesus has a heart for the least and wants us to have the same heart He does.

-Illus – Which reminds me of the story of when the Pope was visiting a foreign country and had to return quickly to the airport…
+Illus – There is a story about when the Pope was visiting a foreign country and had to return quickly to the airport…

-- The point of the parable is that we should have the same heart as the Lord and that whatever we do; we should do for the Lord rather than for men.
+- Jesus makes the point that we should have the same heart as the Lord, and that whatever we do; we should do for the Lord rather than for men.

 Colossians 3:23 -24, Whatever you do, do your work heartily, as for the Lord rather than for men, knowing that from the Lord you will receive the reward of the inheritance.
 It is the Lord Christ whom you serve.

-B. What you don’t do is also important
+B. What you don’t do is important as well

-- Scripture tells us that what you don’t do is as important as what you do.
+- The scriptures tell us that what we don’t do is as important as what we do.

-- This is the sin of omission, knowing the right thing that God wants you to do but not doing it.
+- This would be the sin of omission, knowing the right thing that God wants you to do and not doing it.

 James 4:17, Therefore, to one who knows the right thing to do and does not do it, to him it is sin.

-- Others might see the vastness of the all the problems in this world and wonder what difference they could make; so why even try?
+- Others might see the vastness of the problem and wonder what difference they will be able to make, so why even try?

-Illus- I remember hearing the story of a grandfather walking with his grandson on the beach after a storm had washed thousands of starfish onto the sand to die in the hot sun…
+Illus– I remember hearing a story about a grandfather walking with his grandson on the beach after a storm had washed thousands of starfish to die in the hot sun…

 - How we live our life matters to God.
 He wants us to watch, be ready, and be found faithful.